-Installed Capacity refers to 100 per cent. of the installed capacity of all EDP's consolidated assets.
+^{} Installed Capacity refers to 100 per cent. of the installed capacity of all of EDP's consolidated assets.
 Equity Installed Capacity refers to the installed capacity of EDP's equity method stakes multiplied by EDP's percentage of ownership.

-Wind onshore, offshore, solar energy and storage represented 16,555 MW of capacity or 69 per cent. of EDP's total renewable installed capacity as of 31 December 2023, with a majority of these assets located in North America (51 per cent.) and Europe (36 per cent.).
+Wind onshore, offshore and solar energy represented 14,913 MW of capacity or 67 per cent. of EDP's total renewable installed capacity as of 31 December 2022, with a majority of these assets located in North